Hughes says Devils ready to bounce back, starting with opener at Global Series | NHL.com

 There's no doubt much of the Devils’ success this season will hinge on Hughes' health and production.

-Devils legend Patrik Elias, who is here helping the team in his home country, said it's just a matter of time before Hughes scores 100 points in a season.
-He had 99 (43 goals) two seasons ago.
+Devils legend Patrik Elias, who is here helping the team in his home country, said it's just a matter of time before Hughes has a 100-point season.
+He had 99 points (43 goals, 56 assists) two seasons ago.

 "Honestly, I'd rather have Jack at 85 points and have other guys at 80 to create more of a balance."